Lothiraldan/saltpad/README.rst

 ===============================

 SaltPad is a GUI tool to manage SaltStack deployments + orchestration.
-It's still very young and it's should be considered as Alpha.
+It's still very young and it should be considered as Alpha.

 .. image:: screenshots/highstate_result.png